mohdaadilf/PredictIt/README.md

 # PredictIt
-PredictIt - A Disease Predictor Model which uses ML to detect the disease and show precautions and predicted disease accordingly.
+PredictIt - A Disease Predictor Website which uses ML to detect the disease and show precautions and predicted disease accordingly.

+## Built using:
+1. Flask
+2. Python Scikit Learn Libraries
+3. HTML, CSS, JS

 ## **Steps to run this site on your localhost:**